inspec/inspec/docs/resources/aws_security_group.md

 ## Syntax

-An `aws_security_group` resource block uses resource parameters to search for a Security Group, and then tests that Security Group.
-If no SGs match, no error is raised, but the `exists` matcher will return `false` and all properties will be `nil`.
+An `aws_security_group` resource block uses resource parameters to search for a Security Group and then tests that Security Group.
+If no SGs match, no error is raised, but the `exists` matcher returns `false` and all properties will be `nil`.
 If more than one SG matches (due to vague search parameters), an error is raised.

     # Ensure you have a security group with a certain ID
     # This is "safe" - SG IDs are unique within an account